 WAMAS is a terrific community of people bound together by a common interest.
 I find myself continuously amazed at the closeness of our community, and at our willingness to help out fellow members whenever and wherever.
-It's a refrain that I've often heard voiced by other members, and it's what keeps me energized and working to serve as your Membership Director.
+It's a refrain that I've often heard voiced by other members, and it's what keeps me energized and working to serve as your President.
 Look me up on the Forum or drop me a line - I'm Origami.

 WAMAS is incorporated in the Commonwealth of Virginia.
 It is a non-stock based non-profit corporation.

 We filed and received approval for 501(c)3 status with the IRS.
 Our corporate documentation is in PDF format and available